nicklockwood/iCarousel/README.md

     Q. How do I prevent iCarousel item views from overflowing their bounds?
     A. Set the `clipsToBounds` property to YES on your iCarousel view.
 You can set this property in Interface Builder by ticking the 'Clip Subviews' option.

+    Q. I'm getting weird issues where views turn up at the wrong points in the carousel.
+What's going on?
+    A. You're probably misusing the reusingView property.
+Views are recycled multiple times at different points in the carousel, so even if you've checked that reusingView is not nil, you still need to set it's properties each time `carousel:viewForItemAtIndex:reusingView:` is called.

     Q. Can I use multiple carousels in the same view controller?
     A. Yes, check out the *Multiple Carousels* example for how to do this.

     Q. I can't figure out how to use iCarousel in my project, is there a simple example?
-    A. Yes, check out the *Basic Example* project for a bare-bones implementation.
+    A. Yes, check out the *Basic iOS Example* project for a bare-bones implementation.
 If you're still not clear what's going on, read up about how UITableView works, and once you understand that, iCarousel will make more sense.

     Q. In the iCarouselTypeCylinder carousel, the back-side of the item views is visible.
 How can I hide these views?
     A. You can either return NO as the value for the `iCarouselOptionShowBackfaces` option, or set the `view.layer.doubleSided` property of your item views to `NO` to hide them when they are facing backwards.